Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 Digital Element IP-Based Ad Fraud Detection Tools

 • IP data origin differs from provider to provider.
-Digital Element’s NetAcuity uses patented technology, along with over 20 proprietary methods to gain context into IP addresses.
+Digital Element’s NetAcuity uses deterministic methodology, along with over 20 proprietary methods to gain context into IP addresses.
 We also partner with companies that provide device-derived data from SDKs and apps, which enhances our ability to see more IP addresses, and improve our decisioning.

 • Nodify is a threat intelligence solution designed to help data scientists and Traffic Quality teams respond to the rise of VPN usage and the threats they pose to the digital advertising ecosystem.
-Nodify helps Traffic Quality teams assess VPN and Proxy traffic by delivering contextual insight around an IP address, including: VPN classification (VPN, proxy, or darknet), whether it supports fraudster-friendly features such as no logging or payment via crypto, IP addresses related to a provider, traffic type and more.
+Nodify provides contextual insight around an IP address, including VPN classification (VPN, proxy, or darknet), whether it supports fraudster-friendly features such as no logging or payment via crypto, IP addresses associated with a provider, traffic type, and more.
+Importantly, Nodify uses this context to assess risk intelligently rather than blocking all VPN traffic outright, allowing teams to differentiate between legitimate users and potentially risky activity.

 Distinguish Real Traffic from Fraud